The strong backreaction regime in axion inflation

-The effect of the inhomogeneity is highly non-trivial, requiring a dedicated study for each coupling.
-In general, the excitation and backreaction of the gauge field is no longer controlled by a homogeneous $\xi$ parameter, and resonant backreaction features reported by previous homogeneous analyses~\cite{Domcke:2020zez,Gorbar:2021rlt,Peloso:2022ovc}, are quite attenuated.
+To summarize our findings we note that the effect of the inhomogeneity is highly non-trivial and requires a dedicated study for each coupling.
+In general, the excitation and backreaction of the gauge field is no longer controlled by a homogeneous $\xi$ parameter, and resonant oscillatory backreaction features reported by previous homogeneous analyses~\cite{Domcke:2020zez,Gorbar:2021rlt,Peloso:2022ovc}, are quite attenuated.
 The resulting gauge field spectra during inhomogeneous backreaction become smoother than in the homogeneous case, as no spectral oscillatory features are developed.
 Furthermore, gauge spectra become wider, spreading power into shorter scales, as the peak spectrum trails the Hubble scale during the $\Delta{\mathcal N}_{\rm br}$ extra efoldings, which grows very strongly with the coupling.